Basic Information on Aizu-Wakamatsu Family Travel

 Morning: Goshikinuma Nature Trail

-Lunch: Gourmet at Roadside Station Urabandai
+Lunch: Gourmet at the Urabandai Road Station

 Afternoon: Canoeing experience at Lake Hibara (summer only)

-② Allow plenty of time for travel
+② Move with plenty of time

-③ Experience a 'deep experience' with a private guide
+③ Experience a "deep experience" with a private guide

 Create family memories of Aizu's history with Tabinoito's private guide